apache/calcite/avatica/site/_docs/json_reference.md

 `connectionId` (required string) The identifier of the connection to use when fetching the database properties.

+### ExecuteBatchRequest

+This request is used to execute a batch of updates on a PreparedStatement.

+{% highlight json %}
+{
+  "request": "executeBatch",
+  "connectionId": "000000-0000-0000-00000000",
+  "statementId": 12345,
+  "parameterValues": [ [ TypedValue, TypedValue, ... ], [ TypedValue, TypedValue, ...], ... ]
+}
+{% endhighlight %}

+`connectionId` (required string) The identifier of the connection to use when fetching the database properties.

+`statementId` (required integer) The identifier of the statement created using the above connection.

+`parameterValues` (required array of array) An array of arrays of <a href="#typedvalue">TypedValue</a>'s.
+Each element in the array is an update to a row, while the outer array represents the entire "batch" of updates.

 ### ExecuteRequest

 This request is used to execute a PreparedStatement, optionally with values to bind to the parameters in the Statement.